arjun9978/Zerofy/README.md

-# Zerofy - Zerodha Clone
+# Zerofy - Stock trading platform

 Zerofy is a **Zerodha-inspired stock trading platform clone** built for learning and demonstration purposes.
 It replicates the core features and UI/UX of Zerodha, one of India’s most popular stock trading platforms.